connorwstein/ESP8266_IoT_Firmware/README.md

-# ESP8266_stuff
+# ESP8266_IoT_Manager

+Firmware for the ESP8266 Wifi Chip to be used in conjunction with the [Android app](http://github.com/connorwstein/IoTManager) to manage a network of ESP8266 devices.
+The firmware supports that reading from the DHT sensor AM2302 as well as taking pictures with the LinkSprite JPEG Camera.

-The project currently works with SDK version 1.1.0 or later.
+The project currently works with SDK (esp-open-sdk) version 1.1.0 or later.

 There was a problem with the wifi_handler in the SDK version 1.0.1, where the EVENT_STAMODE_GOT_IP event does not actually set the ip